lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 Let's go back to the core method of the `Engine` class, the `run` method.
 We basically control the elapsed time since the last loop block to check if enough seconds have passed to update the state.
-If so, we've calculated the elapsed time since the last update and invoke the `update` method from the `IAppLogic` instance.
+If so, we've calculated the elapsed time since the last update and invoke the `update` method from the `IGameLogic` instance.
-We invoke the `input` from the `IAppLogic` instance and the `render` method in each turn of the loop.
+We invoke the `input` from the `IGameLogic` instance and the `render` method in each turn of the loop.
 Later on, we will be able to limit the frame rate using vsync, or leave it uncapped.

 You may have noticed that we use a class named `EngCfg`, which in this case establishes the updates per second.